Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Experiments

 \noindent3. \emph{NonLinear+Noisy} dataset: we first generate a random vector $W \sim \mathcal{N}(0, d^{-1} \,I_d)$.
 Then, we generate $N_{train}$ training samples and $N_{test}$ test samples with the rule $y = \ind_{\{ \sin(W^\top x + 0.3 \epsilon)>0\}}$, where $x \in \reals^d$ is simulated from $\mathcal{N}(0, I_d)$ and $\epsilon$ is simulated from $\mathcal{N}(0, 1)$ and `sin' refers to the sine function.\\

 In \cref{fig:power_law}, we compare the test error of an 3-layers MLP trained on different subsets generated with either \random~pruning, or \grand.
 As expected, with random pruning, the results are consistent regardless of the compression level $r$ as long as the subset size is the same.
 With \grand~however, the results depend on the difficulty of the dataset.
 For the linear dataset, it appears that we can indeed beat the power law scaling, provided that we have access to enough data.
 In contrast, \grand~seems to perform poorly on the nonlinear and noisy datasets in the high compression regime.
-This might be due to the emergence of new local (bad) minima as $r$ decreases as evidenced in \cref{fig:illustration_change}.
-With the calibration protocol (Exact Protocol) applied to \grand\, we observe improvements, but we do not consistently beat \random; further research is needed in this direction.
+This is due to the emergence of new local (bad) minima as $r$ decreases as evidenced in \cref{fig:illustration_change}.
+Calibrated with the exact protocol, \grand\ becomes valid: we can see that at any compression rate, the error converges to its minimum, which was not the case for $r \leq 20\%$.
+Whether calibration protocols can allow data pruning algorithms to beat the power law scaling remains however an open question: further research is needed in this direction.
 It is also worth noting that for the Nonlinear datasets, the scaling law pattern exhibits multi-phase behavior.
 For instance, for the \emph{Nonlinear+Noisy} dataset, we can (visually) identify two phases, each one of which follows a different power law scaling pattern.
-We do not currently have an explanation for this phenomenon.